michel1991/ocp-java-11/advancedDesign/README.md

 While the method signature must match, the method declaration does not need to match, such as using a covariant return type or changing the throws declaration.
 For these reasons, option E is incorrect.

+### Which of the following data types are permitted on the right side of a for-each expression?
+(Choose all that apply.)
+* A. Double[][]
+* B. Object
+* C. Map
+* D. List
+* E. String
+* F. char[]
+* G. Exception
+* H. Set

+A for-each loop supports arrays, making options A and F correct.
+For Double[][], each element of the for-each loop would be a Double[].
+A for-each also supports classes that implement java.lang.Iterable.
+Although this includes many of the Collection Framework classes, not all of them implement java.lang.Iterable.
+For this reason, option C is incorrect, and options D and H are correct.
+Options B, E, and G are incorrect, as they do not implement java.lang.Iterable.
+Although a String is a list of ordered characters, the class does not implement the required interface for a for-each loop.